marberi/100days/README.md

 denoise the image.
 Here they gave some examples and also suggested using the Frobenius norm as a way of estimating how many componets to remove instead of just dropping a fixed number of components.

+# Day 7 [2019-01-25]
+Finished video 3, homework 1 and started on video 4.
+A bit slow progression in the video.
+At the end Rachel showed how to use SVD for background removal in videos.
+Looking forward for exploring that more..